Michael Kors Finalizes Its Versace Buy & What That Means

 Today, MKHL has changed its name to Capri Holdings Limited and finalized its acquisition of Versace.
 It edits its New York Stock Exchange sticker symbol from KORS to CPRI, as well.

 For now, the plans for Versace include growing its global business — by a lot.
-The group's long-term plans include growing total revenue to $8 billion USD, with Versace accounting for $2 billion of that.
+The group's long-term plans include growing total revenue to $8 billion, with Versace accounting for $2 billion of that.
 In 2017, Versace brought in $18 million in profit on approximately $770 million of revenue.
-Last year's revenues are expected to reach $850 million USD.
-To reach its $2 billion target, Versace is seeking to beef up its currently underdeveloped accessories and shoe lines, which is a strategy most luxury brands, like Michael Kors and even Celine, rely on.
+Last year's revenues are expected to reach $850 million.
+To reach their $2 billion target, Versace is seeking to beef up its currently underdeveloped accessories and shoe lines, which is a strategy most luxury brands, like Michael Kors and even Celine, rely on.
 Despite opening up 100 more stores, it's expected to decrease its presence in America and increase its influence in Europe and Asia.

 It's still too soon to tell whether or not this is a good thing for Versace, aesthetically speaking, but prospects certainly look bright for Capri Holdings Limited.
 After its purchasing of Jimmy Choo, the shoe line accounted for a 26.3% rise in revenue, accounting for 17.2% of the company's profits.
 And, considering its fall 2019 collection has been in production since before the sale was finalized, we'll have to wait until the latter half of the year to see any results; no doubt it'll remain fur-free.
 Seeing as Versace is one of about three of the most important names in luxury fashion, our eyes are staying peeled.